youcune/yo_client/README.md

 ## Usage

 ```
-client = YoClient::Client.new('API_TOKEN')
+client = YoClient::Client.new(API_TOKEN)

 # Send A Yo To All Subscribers
 client.yoall

 # Yo Individual Usernames
-# Note that USERNAME will be upcased and send to API
+# Note that USERNAME will be upcased and sent to API
 client.yo(USERNAME)

 # Count Total Subscribers